 Care home fee recovery or ‘third-party top-up fees’ may come about if you are eligible for local authority funding.
 You may find yourself in a position where a third party, usually a family member, is required to pay a ‘third-party top-up’ fee for your care.
-It may be that a friend or family member is already in a care home and their financial circumstances change and a family member is asked to pay a ‘third-party top-up’.
+It may be that a friend or family member is already in a care home and their financial circumstances change.
+They then may be asked to pay a ‘third-party top-up’.
 Many local authorities ask for top-up fees when they should not be charged at all and the council should be meeting the full cost of care.
-This situation could be unlawful depending on your circumstances and there could be grounds to challenge the local authority and recover any wrongly charged top-up fees.
-Subject to regional differences the ‘third-party top-up’ can be anything from £250-£500 per week which can amount to a significant sum over a period of 12 months or more.
-Time limits apply so it is vital that you contact us to see if you are eligible for a refund.
+This situation could be unlawful depending on your circumstances, and there could be grounds to challenge the local authority and recover any wrongly charged top-up fees.

 Full details of our fees will be available for each service to be tailored to your needs when you make your initial enquiry.

 Should you really be paying a third-party top-up fee?
 Are you eligible for care fees recovery?
 Don’t pay a ‘third party top-up fee if you don’t have to.
 Even if you have signed a contract to pay for ‘lifestyle choices or additional services’ you can still get in touch to see if you can challenge this and possibly seek a refund.